 Kristine Haglund (historian and editor) - Current editor of Dialogue: A Journal of Mormon Thought

-Presentations throughout the Festival will introduce new and familiar music by a wide range of performers and scholars.
-These include Michael Hicks, Jeremy Grimshaw, Nathan Thatcher, Ethan Wickman, and Craig Jessop.
+Presentations throughout the Festival introduced new and familiar music by a wide range of performers and scholars.
+These included Michael Hicks, Jeremy Grimshaw, Nathan Thatcher, Ethan Wickman, and Craig Jessop.